ClickBeights/SnakePit/Windows Privilege Escalation/README.md

 # Windows Privilege Escalation

-In this section, we will be domnstrating some privileges escalation techniques on Windows OS that can be abused using python scripts.
+In this section, we will be domnstrating some privilege escalation techniques on Windows OS that can be abused using python scripts.
 Elevating privileges post exploitation is a no brainer during a penetration testing engagement.
 <br>
 <br>